Skip to Main Content

 Ask the owner for receipts

 Before purchasing a used car, research if the vehicle has been part of any safety recalls and whether the necessary repairs were made.
 The NHTSA is the best place to determine whether a recall has impacted a car you want to buy.
 If you discover an open recall on a used car you want, don’t let it deter you.
-Just make sure you take it to a dealership to get the issue fixed.
+Just make sure you take it to an authorized dealership to get the issue fixed.